Hidden and Famous Sites in the Sacred Valley in Peru

 MOUNTAIN BIKING IN THE SACRED VALLEY

 Most options include a shuttle to the top of the mountain and a quick ride down.
-The most popular route is the 50km, 1,500m switchback descent from the dramatic pass and continental divide at Abra Málaga (en route to Paucartambo and the hydroelectric station) Ollantaytambo.
-Still, there are plenty of thrills coming down a similar path.
+The most popular route is the 50km, 1,500m switchback descent from the dramatic pass and continental divide at Abra Málaga (en route to Paucartambo and the hydroelectric station), Ollantaytambo.
+Still, there are plenty of thrills to be had on a similar path.
 But off-road.
 You can even combine a trail with a visit to the traditional town of Patacancha and a weaving workshop.

 Around Ollantaytambo